 The pigs at Chubby Dog Farm are all heritage breed pigs.
 Our herd boar is a blonde mangalitsa and our sows are red wattles.
 We feel strongly about incorporating heritage breed animals into our farm to help sustain their numbers, as well as accessing some of the old world flavors enjoyed by our grandparents.
 The pork from these heritage breed pigs is prized by some of the best restaurants worldwide for its flavor and lower concentration of polyunsaturated fats compared to commercial pork products.

 Our "artisan" pork is nothing short of incredible.
 Our pigs forage in 4 acres of lush, east Texas forest with no hormones or antibiotics ever.
 Then their diets are supplemented with a non-GMO and non-soy feed from Texas Natural Feeds, with the main ingredient as peanuts, Chaffhaye, a non-GMO alfalfa, as well as leftover goodness from our clean diets and non-certified organic farm produce, which makes for a delicious flavor in their pork.
 There is nothing "factory" about our farm.
 We love our animals.
 They are spoiled and coddled beyond belief.
-We sell our pork by the whole animal from here at the farm, and coming this summer, we'll have USDA cuts available at the farmers market or from the farm.
+We sell our pork by the whole animal as well as USDA cuts available at the farmers market or from the farm.